esa-esdl/esdl-core/doc/esdc_prod.rst

 will create the cube ``mycube`` in current directory using the ``mycube.config`` configuration and add a single variable ``ozone`` from source NetCDF files in  ``/path/to/ozone/netcdfs``.

+Note, the GitHub repository `cube-config`_ is used to keep the configurations of individual ESDC versions.

 Writing a new Provider
 ======================